 Reading those books has framed my priorities for the past 20 years.
 By “framed” I should say something more like, “I treated them as absolute truths, and didn’t waiver from the instruction.”

 Here’s where I write about things you could perhaps improve.
 In other words, here’s where I start questioning your priorities.
-Here’s the single biggest mistake I see in your priorities.
+Here’s the single biggest mistake I see in your budget priorities.

 You treat debt, especially non-mortgage debt, as a given